Sudlersville, MD

 18 people

-As of 2023, 3.88% of Sudlersville, MD residents (14 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.88% of Sudlersville, MD residents (14 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Sudlersville, MD was 4.75%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Sudlersville, MD compared to that of it's neighboring and parent geographies.